AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Introduction

-{\bf Challenge-3:} In practice, users may issue their prompts via over-the-air channel, so jailbreak audios should remain effective when be played over the air.
-However, the distortion introduced during the over-the-air transmission may significantly undermine the effectiveness of jailbreak audios but it has not been considered in the prior audio jailbreak attacks.
-To tackle this challenge, we model the major distortion reverberation with Room Impulse Response (RIR)~\cite{image-method} and incorporate random and diverse RIRs during the generation of jailbreak audios to enhance over-the-air robustness across different attack environments.
+{\bf Challenge-3:} In practice, users may issue their prompts via over-the-air channel, so jailbreak audios should remain effective when played over the air.
+However, distortion introduced during over-the-air transmission may significantly undermine jailbreak audio effectiveness but it has not been considered in prior audio jailbreak attacks.
+To tackle this challenge, we model the major distortion reverberation with Room Impulse Response (RIR)~\cite{image-method} and incorporate random and diverse RIRs during generation to enhance over-the-air robustness across different attack environments.

-We note that our method can be adopted by the strong adversary to enhance universality, stealthiness, and over-the-air robustness.
+We note that our method can also be adopted by the strong adversary to enhance universality, stealthiness, and over-the-air robustness.

-We evaluate \attackname on {10} recently popular end-to-end \smodelnames (much more than prior works) and 2 datasets for both the strong and weak adversaries.
-For sample-specific attacks, \attackname (w/o universality) achieves at least 46\% attack success rate (ASR) for the strong adversary and nearly 100\% ASR for the weak adversary, across all \smodelnames, regardless of the stealthy strategies.
-For universal attacks, it achieves at least {87}\% ASR for the strong adversary and at least 76\% ASR for the weak adversary.
+We evaluate \attackname on {10} recently popular end-to-end \smodelnames (much more than prior works) and 2 datasets for both adversaries.
+For sample-specific attacks (w/o universality), it achieves at least 46\% attack success rate (ASR) for the strong adversary and nearly 100\% ASR for the weak adversary, across all \smodelnames, regardless of stealthy strategies.
+For universal attacks, it achieves at least {87}\% (resp.
+76\%) ASR for the strong (resp. weak) adversary.
 For over-the-air attacks, it achieves 88\% and 70\% ASR for the strong and weak adversaries, respectively.
-We also demonstrate its capability to transfer to unknown \smodelnames and the effectiveness of our stealthy strategies for concealing malicious intent of jailbreak audios via both objective and subjective metrics.
-For the strong adversary, \attackname outperforms prior audio jailbreak attacks.
+We then show its transfer capability to unknown \smodelnames \chengk{including OpenAI's closed-source, commercial GPT-4o-Audio}. \chengk{We found that while GPT-4o-Audio is resilient in the strong adversary attack scenario, it is vulnerable in our weak adversary attack scenario with 13\%-34\% ASR.} We confirm the effectiveness of our stealthy strategies for concealing malicious intent of jailbreak audios via both objective and subjective metrics.
+In the strong adversary attack scenario, \attackname outperforms prior audio jailbreak attacks. \chengk{Finally, we show that three defense categories have limited effectiveness, especially in our weak adversary setting.}